Ketamine Overdose: Effects Might Be Lethal if Not Treated

 A Ketamine emergency could also result in a hospital emergency due to the above-mentioned side effects.
 Individuals may act out of character, and try to harm themselves or others thus seek professional Ketamine overdose actions as soon as possible to try and contain the situation.

 Though this drug can prove extremely dangerous, Ketamine overdose death has rarely occurred through individual drug use alone.
 Users combine this substance with other medications that lead to violent or harmful behavior such as suicide.
-It is imperative to seek medical help for Ketamine overdose as soon as the problem has been identified.

 Facts about Ketamine Overdose Deaths